2023/2024 Housing Residential Agreement

 The college considers fire safety extremely important.
 Residents have an obligation to follow college rules and regulations.

 Smoke detectors are installed in every room.
-For the resident’s safety, they are installed to function by battery operation.
-Tampering with fire/smoke detectors, or fire extinguishers is prohibited.
+For the resident’s safety, tampering with fire/smoke detectors, or fire extinguishers is prohibited.

 To avoid setting off false alarms via steam, residents are required to close bathroom doors and turn on bathroom fans when using the shower.

-In the event of fire, residents are to follow these guidelines:
+In the event of a fire, residents are to follow these guidelines:

-- Do not re-enter until authorized to do so by public safety officials
+5. Do not re-enter until authorized to do so by public safety officials.

-Note: If the smoke detector goes off due to smoke from cooking, please open door or windows to release the smoke.
-The fire alarm will stop.
-If the smoke detector is making a beeping sound, this means the smoke detector battery needs replacing.
-Please call or submit a room repair request to a housing team member.
-Do not remove or try to replace the battery on your own, it could result in damage to the system and charges for damages.
+Note: If the smoke detector goes off due to smoke from cooking, please open a door or windows to release the smoke.
+Do not remove or try to tamper with the smoke detector, as it could result in damage to the system and result in charges for damages.

 Security escorts